 My goal for 2018 is to make even more progress in living my life.
 I realize if I am going to make my 50s different from my 40s I must start now and not wait until later.
-At this stage of my life, I don’t have the luxury to wait until later.
-If something is going to happen it must start now.
-I cannot afford to allow 2018 to be another year of simply existing.
-When I first thought of the concept for Healing the Storm Ministry I wanted it to more than just a website and blog.
+At this stage of my life, I don’t have the luxury to wait until then.
+If something is going to happen, it must start now.
+I cannot afford to allow 2018 to be another year of merely existing.
+When I first thought of the concept of Healing the Storm Ministry I wanted it to be more than just a website and blog.
 My desire was to one day develop it into an active fulltime ministry.
-My hope is to start a ranch for those who are seeking spiritual healing for their trauma.
-I had no idea how this would be accomplished or what was needed to actually make it happen.
+I hope to start a ranch for those who are seeking spiritual healing for their trauma.
+I have no idea how this would be accomplished or what was needed to actually make it happen.

-I am currently working with a mentor who is helping me get back into the work force.
+I am currently working with a mentor who is helping me get back into the workforce.
 I met with him last week and gave him some of my business cards.
-On the cards I have my website listed and he took a look at the website last week.
+On the cards, I have my website listed, and he took a look at the site last week.
 He approached me yesterday and asked me what my thought was about expanding Healing the Storm Ministry into a non-profit ministry.
-He shared with me how as a non-profit I could pursue faith-based grants focused on reaching out to those who suffer with PTSD.
+He shared with me how as a non-profit I could pursue faith-based grants focused on reaching out to those who suffer from PTSD.
 He told me some grants would allow me to teach or conduct seminars and retreats.
-My mentor has experience with non-profits and is successful in securing faith-based grants to conduct seminars and retreats.
+My mentor has experience with non-profits and is successful in securing faith-based grants to hold workshops and retreats.
 He told me yesterday he would be very interested in helping me through the process and help take Healing the Storm Ministry to a new level.
 This is just what I needed to make 2018 and my first year of my 50s different from the previous 5-years.
-There is lots of work, challenges and discouragement waiting down the road, but there are also many rewards, successes and life changing opportunities down that same road.
+There is lots of work, challenges, and discouragement waiting down the road, but there are also many rewards, successes and life-changing opportunities down that same road.

 This morning I was reminded of the Psalmist who wrote